emscripten-core/emscripten/site/source/docs/api_reference/html5.h.rst

 		Specifies how the render target size (the pixel resolution) of the target element is adjusted when displayed in fullscreen mode.

+	.. c:member:: EMSCRIPTEN_FULLSCREEN_FILTERING filteringMode

+		Specifies the image filtering algorithm to apply to the element in fullscreen mode.

+	.. c:member:: em_canvasresized_callback_func canvasResizedCallback

+		If nonzero, points to a user-provided callback function which will be called whenever either the CSS or the canvas render target size changes.
+Use this callback to reliably obtain information about canvas resize events.

+	.. c:member:: void *canvasResizedCallbackUserData

+		Stores a custom data field which will be passed to all calls to the user-provided callback function.

 Callback functions
 ------------------